vivoCameraResearch/Hyper-Motion/README.md

 - [ ] Release the pretrained weights
 - [ ] Release the testing file
 - [ ] Release the training file

+## ⚙ Install
+We have verified this repo execution on the following environment:

+The detailed of Windows:
+- OS: Windows 10
+- python: python3.10 & python3.11
+- pytorch: torch2.2.0
+- CUDA: 11.8 & 12.1
+- CUDNN: 8+
+- GPU： Nvidia-3060 12G & Nvidia-3090 24G

+The detailed of Linux:
+- OS: Ubuntu 20.04, CentOS
+- python: python3.10 & python3.11
+- pytorch: torch2.2.0
+- CUDA: 11.8 & 12.1
+- CUDNN: 8+
+- GPU：Nvidia-V100 16G & Nvidia-A10 24G & Nvidia-A100 40G & Nvidia-A100 80G

+We need about 60GB available on disk (for saving weights), please check!

+### ⚠ About H20 GPU's bug, if yor meet the error about bf16 for train or inference please reference the [Link](https://github.com/vllm-project/vllm/issues/4392)

 ## 😁 Inference

 ## 😘 Acknowledgement
 Our code is modified based on [VideoX-Fun](https://github.com/aigc-apps/VideoX-Fun/tree/main).
 We adopt [Wan2.1-I2V-14B](https://github.com/Wan-Video/Wan2.1) as the base model.
 And we referenced [UniAnimate](https://github.com/ali-vilab/UniAnimate), Our data is inherited from [Motion-X](https://github.com/IDEA-Research/Motion-X), then we use [EasyOCR](https://github.com/JaidedAI/EasyOCR) to deal with videos, and [InternVL2](https://github.com/OpenGVLab/InternVL) to generate text dic.
 We use [Xpose](https://github.com/IDEA-Research/X-Pose) to generate pose video.
 Thanks to all the contributors!
-Special thanks to Video-Fun, without that work as a foundation there would be no work for us!
+Special thanks to VideoX-Fun, without that work as a foundation there would be no work for us!

 <pre>
   @misc{xu2025hypermotion,